LiquidsShadow/Intensity_Project/README.md

 **Main.java** uses the program arguments as a list of files to run through IntensityReader.
 To read more about this, see the [documentation](https://github.com/LiquidsShadow/Intensity_Project/blob/master/src/src/Main.java) in **Main.java**.

-If you are not using Eclipse or another IDE and are on Windows, download **runner.bat** to run the program for you on a set of files of your selection.
+If you are not using Eclipse or another IDE and are on Windows, save (or copy) **runner.bat** to run the program for you on a set of files of your selection.
 To add input files, add their full path names separated by spaces after the word "Main".
 For example, if I wish to run the program on test1.jpg, test2.jpg, and test3.jpg that all resided in the folder "C:\\Users\\Chami\\TestImages\\", line 4 would look like:

 ```
 java Main C:\\Users\\Chami\\TestImages\\test1.jpg C:\\Users\\Chami\\TestImages\\test2.jpg C:\\Users\\Chami\\TestImages\\test3.jpg